sayande717/college/README.md

 17.c - Prints the sum of digits in a number.
 18.c - Insert an element at a given location in an array.
 19.c - Delete an element from a given location in an array.
+20.c - Program to implement Stack using arrays.
+21.c - Program to implement Stack using structures.

 [HTML]
 1. Personal Profile - A personal profile page.